Legoless/Alpha/README.md

 ```ruby
 pod 'Alpha'
 ```
 This automatically includes all plugins and features.
+To avoid clashes with libraries in application, all Alpha classes use `ALPHA` prefix.
+The recommended way is to ignore Alpha version and always use the latest version, to ensure best stability possible.

 *Alpha supports iOS 8 and up.
 Not all features are available on all versions.*